githubtraining/write-a-ll-course/responses/approve-first-pr.md

 1. Approve this pull request.

 <hr>
-<h3 align="center">I'll respond below when I detect an pull request review approval on this pull request.</h3>
+<h3 align="center">I'll respond below when I detect an approval on this pull request.</h3>